Samuel-de-Oliveira/CanUseTimer/README.md

 ---
 ## Why use?
-- Lightweight program (Almost 125Kb of space on Linux);
+- Lightweight program (Almost 100Kb of space on Linux and 6.5MB for Windows);
 - Run all platforms (Windows, Linux :penguin:, MacOS X 🍎);
 - Don't need internet (but you can't update it);
 - It follow the [WCA regulations](https://www.worldcubeassociation.org/regulations/);